Below are key components of the transformation of the east end of the Danforth Campus.

 Ann and Andrew Tisch Park is the heart of the new east end and will provide a special gathering place on campus.
 This expanded green space will increase the number of trees and enhance the pedestrian experience by eliminating most vehicular traffic.Read More

-The Kemper Art Museum expansion includes the James M. Kemper Gallery and will connect the Florence Steinberg Weil Sculpture Garden to the new Tisch Park.
-A reoriented, ground-level entrance will mean easier access by both the University community and the public.Read More
+The Kemper Art Museum expansion includes the James M. Kemper Gallery and connects the Florence Steinberg Weil Sculpture Garden to the new Tisch Park.
+A reoriented, ground-level entrance means easier access by both the University community and the public.Read More